4 Point and Interval Estimates

 Calibrating Interval Estimates

 Question.
-Suppose you and your friends want to draw 95% confidence intervals around your point estimates.
-How wide do you have to make them to actually get 95% coverage?
+How wide do you have to make intervals to actually get 95% coverage?

-The width of a 95% interval should be the width between the dotted blue lines.
-That’s the width of the ‘arms’ containing 95% of the estimates drawn from the sampling distribution.
-You can check that these intervals have the coverage we want.
+Answer.
+The width should match the distance between the dotted blue lines.
+That’s the range containing 95% of estimates from the sampling distribution.

 [1] 0.9516